manishhansal/manishhansal/README.md

 - ⚡ I’m looking to collaborate with other content creators;

-- :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME](https://drive.google.com/drive/folders/16Llc2SCPIcaQqSTLpa6C2eCaMAWVprZ5?usp=share_link)
+- :thinking: I’m currently open for: a new `job opportunity`, this is [MY RESUME](https://drive.google.com/drive/folders/16Llc2SCPIcaQqSTLpa6C2eCaMAWVprZ5?usp=share_link)

 - 📫 How to reach me **manishhansalmeh@gmail.com**
 <br>